-My Cost: Once you’ve done your initial online research and have a healthy list of places you’re interested in, I recommend going back to the venues you like the most and giving yourself a VERY rough sense of what this venue will cost you.
-Things to consider: what it will cost for your size and timing of the event (for example, will you need to pay for an extra hour?); what extras are included (chairs and tables means cheaper rental costs down the line, free parking means no transportation needed)?
+Your Cost: Once you’ve done your initial online research and have a healthy list of places you’re interested in, we recommend going back to the venues you like the most and giving yourself a VERY rough sense of what this venue will cost you.
+Things to consider: What it will cost for your size and timing of the event (for example, will you need to pay for an extra hour)?
+What extras are included (chairs and tables means cheaper rental costs down the line, free parking means no transportation needed)?

 - You can also use that draft budget of yours and create different versions of the budget for each venue you’re considering.
 There you can get more detailed and add in actual venue costs, rental costs, etc., for each venue.
 This will give you a hard look at how different the venues really are and can help you make that final decision.